 Paid Sick Leave

 Effective March 11, we will be assigning all staff two weeks (10 working days) of paid sick leave above and beyond accumulated time, up to the policy threshold of 120 total days.
-This pertains to all part-time (pro-rated) and full-time staff, as well as temporary employees, post-docs and student workers.
+This pertains to all part-time (pro-rated) and full-time staff, as well as temporary employees.

 In accordance with the Staff Handbook, paid sick leave can be used for health reasons, family and dependent care obligations, and other conditions that have a bearing on physical and mental welfare.
 Paid sick leave may also be taken if care of a dependent family member is necessary due to the closure of a school or care facility.